StellarPlasma/MAVEN_IDL/README.md

 # MAVEN_IDL
 ## Purpose
 IDL programs for convenient access and processing of MAVEN data based on the SPEDAS library.
-(Last updated in January 2024)
 ## Contents
 | Name                 | Description |
 |----------------------|-------------|